GeethaJey/COVID-TPR/Writeup.md

 Geetha Jeyapragasan
 July 14 2020

-The test positivity rate (TPR) is the percentage of tests that are positive.For COVID-19, this metric is being used to evaluate testing capacity and regime, as well as and severity of an outbreak, (i.e. if two regions had the same number of cases but one region was conducting twice the number of tests, it would suggest the region with the higher positivity rate may be experiencing a more severe outbreak).
+For COVID-19, the positivity rate is used to as a metric to evaluate testing capacity and regime, as well as and severity of an outbreak.
 If the TPR is too high, it might indicate the region is only testing those who are extremely sick and seeking medical attention, without sampling the wider community.
 A low TPR can indicate sufficient testing capacity.
 However due to several factors influencing the test positivity rate, it is not a direct indicator of testing capacity.
 The test positivity rate has been used as a measure of prevalence for outbreaks that occur in regions with limited or non-existent health surveillance.

 ### Factors that Affect the TPR